Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Multilevel Monte Carlo method

-As the mean estimate on the finest grid $\muML(\uhLNL)$ is obtained as the telescopic sum of the difference of \acrshort{mc} mean estimates on the coarser grids, the MSE corresponding to \BRrefeq{Eq:MCerror1} takes the form:
+As the mean estimate on the finest \rvsb{level} $\muML\equiv\muML(\uhLNL)$ is obtained as the telescopic sum of the difference of \acrshort{mc} mean estimates on the coarser \rvsb{levels}, the MSE of $\muML$, corresponding to \BRrefeq{Eq:MCerror1}, takes the form (see \cite{Cliffe2011}):

-The above error consists of two terms, the variance of the estimator, given as $\eesML$ and the square of spatial discretization error $\eedML:=\mathbb{E}(\uhL)-\mathbb{E}(u)$, similar to the MC error estimate.
-As the variance of the estimator is not scale-invariant, we suggest the new MSE estimate following \BRrefeq{new_error}:
+The above error consists of two terms: the variance of the estimator $\muML$ on the left and the square of the spatial discretization error on the right.

+\rvstt{\textbf{Scale-invariant {error estimator for MLMC mean estimation}}:} Similar to the MC error estimate for the mean in \feq{Eq:MCerror1}, the MSE of the MLMC mean estimator in \feq{Eq:MLMCerror1} depicts an absolute error estimate.
+As a result, the convergence of the MLMC algorithm also strongly depends on the solution magnitude.
+To this, based on the normalizer $\Nm$ defined in \fsec{MC}, and particularly the NMSE in \feq{Eq:MCerror3}, we consider $\Nm = \var(\uhL)$ as a standardizing entity, suggesting a new scale-invariant MSE estimate: